JosiahOnline/jekyll-static-blog/index.md

 visit-submit: Submit

-donation: COGS Donation
+donation: Donation to COGS
-donationpgraph: We are a nonprofit organization with a small budget and a big mission.
-Accept credit or debit cards even if you don't have a PayPal account.
+donationpgraph: The Church of the Good Shepherd (COGS) is a non-profit organization with a small budget and a big mission.
+We accept credit or debit cards even if you don't have a PayPal account.
+Please click
+donate-btn: to proceed online banking transfer.

 newsletter1: COGS Newsletter
 newsletter2: Join our members and be notified about our latest news and activities.
 Never miss the details of our events that you care.